Sorry, but Notd.io is not available without javascript WIP - An Eye For An Eye - notd.io

 But all those thoughts disappeared as soon as she opened the door.

 There in her doorway stood a young man, not quite eighteen, looking quite nervous.
 He was tall, with warm-toned skin and brown eyes that were almost black, his short and curly hair of the same colour.
-He was wearing a simple T-shirt and pants, black biker’s gloves covering his hands.
+He was wearing a simple T-shirt and shorts, black biker’s gloves covering his hands.

 The boy studied the woman nervously.
 She paused for a moment before unlatching the door and opening it wider.